 By Jude Allume SYRACUSE, N.Y.
 (NCC News) – Over 18 percent of Syracuse residents speak a language other than English as their first language.
-Combined that with an unemployment rate of more than 6 percent ion comparison to the national rate of 4.2 percent and it can be difficult for immigrants who don’t speak English to find work.
+Combine that with an unemployment rate of more than 6 percent in comparison to the national rate of 4.2 percent and it can be difficult for immigrants who don’t speak English to find work.

-To help these ease the burden, Onondaga County Central Library is pairing immigrants with other immigrants to help each other practice conversations English and get more job opportunities.
+To help ease the burden, Onondaga County Central Library is pairing immigrants with other immigrants to help each other practice conversations in English and get more job opportunities.

 Amy Thorna has instructed the group session for the last 11 years but she’s noticed a similarity recently among her students

 “Folks who are coming in trying to get jobs who maybe are professionals in other countries and are trying to earn their credentials and need to advance their English skills so that they can do their jobs here in the US,” Thorna said.

 Over 200 people have attended the conversation group since Thorna has worked in the library.
 She says the majority of students who come to the class have successfully reached a level of competency to be able to move on to the next step in their careers.

 “At least 70 percent of them reach their goals.
 I mean a lot of times students, I don’t see students again because they’ve gotten a job or they’ve gotten into school.”

 To attend one of the group session, contact the Onondaga County Central Library at 315-435-1900.